-Scenario Size of the target data Similarity of the original and new datasets Approach 1 Small Similar Pretrained network as a feature extractor 2 Large Similar Fine-tune through the full network 3 Small Very different Fine-tune from activations earlier in the network 4 Large Very different Fine-tune through the entire network that is similar to the source Scenario #2: You have a large dataset that is similar to the source dataset.
-Scenario 82: You have a small dataset that is different from the source dataset.
-Scenario #4: You have a large dataset that is different from the source dataset.
+Small Similar Similar Pretrained network as a feature extractor Large Similar Fine-tune through the full network Small Very different Fine-tune from activations earlier in the network Large Very different Fine-tune through the entire network 4 Scenario #1: You have a small datas that is similar to the source dataset. it is similar to the source dataset. u have a small dataset Small Snall Very different Large Very different So So Phulling Snall Very different indicates trainable part

+(Credit:

-indicates trainable part (Credit: [Elgendy, 2020])
+[Elgendy, 2020])